Air transports of heads of state and government: History

 The Airspeed Envoy was used as air transport for the British Royal Family from 1937 onwards.

 On 15 July 1910, the then Tsar of Bulgaria Ferdinand I became the first head of state to fly in an aircraft during a visit to Belgium.

 In 1919, during Paris Peace Conference, senior British politicians including Prime Minister David Lloyd George and Leader of the House of Commons Bonar Law used several Airco DH.4 planes for the cross-Channel trips.
 Originally designed as bombers, modified planes featured an enclosed compartment for two passengers (cockpit was left open) and a separate luggage compartment.
 Dubbed Lloyd George's airplane, it was probably one of the first aircraft to be widely used by a political leader.

 The British monarch became the first head of state or government to receive official and dedicated air transport when two Westland Wapitis were delivered to No. 24 Squadron RAF at RAF Northolt for the express purpose of the transportation of the Royal family in 1928.
 Between 1929 and 1935, Edward, Prince of Wales, purchased 13 aircraft.
 Although the RAF maintained at least one of these aircraft for a time, the Prince of Wales eventually became solely responsible for them.
 When the prince ascended to the throne in 1936 as Edward VIII, The King's Flight was formed as the world's first head of state aircraft unit.
-This unit initially used the King's own de Havilland DH.89 Dragon Rapide; however, this was replaced in May 1937 by an Airspeed AS.6J Envoy III.

 President Franklin D. Roosevelt's Douglas C-54 Skymaster aircraft, nicknamed the Sacred Cow.

 In the United States, prior to World War II overseas and cross-country presidential travel was rare.
 Franklin D. Roosevelt was the first president to fly in an aircraft while in office.
 During World War II, Roosevelt traveled on the Dixie Clipper, a Pan Am-crewed Boeing 314 flying boat, to the 1943 Casablanca Conference in Morocco.
 The flight covered 5,500 miles in three legs.
 The first dedicated aircraft proposed for presidential use was a Consolidated C-87 Liberator Express VIP transport aircraft.
 This aircraft, tail number 41-24159, was re-modified in 1943 for use as a presidential VIP transport, the Guess Where II, intended to carry President Franklin D. Roosevelt on international trips.
 The Secret Service subsequently reconfigured a Douglas C-54 Skymaster for duty as a presidential transport.
 This VC-54C aircraft, nicknamed the Sacred Cow, included a sleeping area, radio telephone, and retractable elevator to lift Roosevelt in his wheelchair.
 As modified, the VC-54C was used by President Roosevelt only once, on his trip to and from the Yalta Conference in February 1945.

-In the postwar period, governments around the world have instituted similar provisions for the official aerial transportation of their heads of state and government.

 Africa

-Angola

-Previously operated aircraft by Angolan Air Force for use by the government of Angola: